-Maxime Robillard is a musician, producer, and mixing engineer with a studio in Ridgewood, Queens.
-He produces and mixes his own music under the moniker Love Letters and has released music on The Bunker NY, Mister Saturday Night Records, Help Recordings and CGI.
-His rhythms are instantly recognizable and mixes deep with a tendency for grit and bass.
+Maxime Robillard is a musician, producer, and mixing engineer located in Queens.
+His own music, under the name Love Letters, has released on Allergy Season, The Bunker, Mister Saturday Night and more.
+His rhythms are instantly recognizable and mixes deep with a tendency for deep saturation, lush bass and space.

-Maxime's interest in recording began early during his training on piano, and has grown parallel with his deepening interests and experience as a musician.
+Maxime's interest in recording began during his childhood training on piano and has grown parallel with his deepening interests and experience as a musician.
 This musician background is at the root of his production and mixing approach.
-His understanding of music theory assists in the recording and mixing process to distill the music to its emotional core, and help it succeed in conveying the artists message.
+His understanding of music theory assists in the recording and mixing process to distill the music to its emotional core and help it succeed in conveying the artist’s message.

-He wants to make music to communicate, and enjoys helping others get out their voice through their music.
+He makes music to communicate, and he enjoys uplifting fellow artist and musicians’ voices through their music.

-Producing music on his own as Love Letters, his tracks are played in underground parties and clubs.
-With a unique sense rhythm and a penchant for the dissonant and strange, he is comfortable working in electronic, indie, alternative pop, and ambient styles.
+With a unique sense of rhythm and a penchant for the dissonant and strange, he is comfortable working in electronic, indie, alternative pop, and ambient styles.

-For an example of pop, check out Katzin's song Playboy
+For an example of pop, check out Blew Velvet's release 'Touch Me', or Katzin's song 'Playboy'

 Contact me through the green button above and let's get to work.